-- Access, or attempt to access inappropriate material, including but not limited to material of a violent, criminal or pornographic nature (or create, share, link to or send such material) - Use them in any way which could harm the school's reputation - Access social networking sites or chat rooms - Use any improper language when communicating online, including in emails or other messaging services - Install any unauthorised software, or connect unauthorised hardware or devices to the school's network - Share my password with others or log in to the school's network using someone else's details - Take photographs of pupils without checking with teachers first - Share confidential information about the school, its pupils or staff, or other members of the community - Access, modify or share data I'm not authorised to access, modify or share - Promote private businesses, unless that business is directly related to the school
+- Access, or attempt to access inappropriate material, including but not limited to material of a violent, criminal or pornographic nature (or create, share, link to or send such material) - Use them in any way which could harm the school's reputation - Access social networking sites or chat rooms - Use any improper language when communicating online, including in emails or other messaging services - Install any unauthorised software, or connect unauthorised hardware or devices to the school's network - Share my password with others or log in to the school's network using someone else's details - Take photographs of pupils without checking with teachers first.
+All photograph must be taken using the school camera/iPad. - Share confidential information about the school, its pupils or staff, or other members of the community - Access, modify or share data I'm not authorised to access, modify or share - Promote private businesses, unless that business is directly related to the school